White Paper

 b.
 Entering NDA agreements that incur fear

 c.
-Lack of knowledge and understanding
+Lack of knowledge and understanding - Managed Service Providers

 a.
 No link to insurers